openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Geography.rst

  :width: 600

 ======================================
-Total Countries Represented Metric
+Total Countries or Regions Represented Metric
 ======================================

-This metric reports the number of countries in which one or more learners are located.
+This metric reports the number of countries or regions  in which one or more learners are located.

 ======================================
-Top Country by Enrollment Percentage
+Top Country or Region by Enrollment Percentage
 ======================================

-This statistic reports the country with the highest percentage of learners.
+This statistic reports the country or region with the highest percentage of learners.

 ========================================
-Second Country by Enrollment Percentage
+Second Country or Region by Enrollment Percentage
 ========================================

-This statistic reports the country with the second highest percentage of learners.
+This statistic reports the country or region with the second highest percentage of learners.

 ======================================
-Third Country by Enrollment Percentage
+Third Country or Region by Enrollment Percentage
 ======================================

-This statistic reports the country with the third highest percentage of learners.
+This statistic reports the country or region with the third highest percentage of learners.

 ======================================